Air pollution measurement: Personal air quality sensors

 The Air Quality Egg is an example of a low-cost, personal air pollution sensor.

 At one end of the scale, there are small, inexpensive portable (and sometimes wearable), Internet-connected air pollution sensors, such as the Air Quality Egg and PurpleAir.
 These constantly sample particulates and gases and produce moderately accurate, almost real-time measurements that can be analyzed by smartphone apps.
 Their data can also be used in a crowdsourced way, either alone or with other pollution data, to build up maps of pollution over wide areas.
 They can be used for both indoor and outdoor environments and the majority focus on measuring five common forms of air pollution: ozone, particulate matter, carbon monoxide, sulfur dioxide, and nitrogen dioxide.
 Some measure less common pollutants such as radon gas and formaldehyde.

 Sensors like this were once expensive, but the 2010s saw a trend towards cheaper portable devices that can be worn by individuals to monitor their local air quality levels, which are now sometimes informally referred to as low-cost sensors (LCS).
 A recent review by the European Commission's Joint Research Center identified 112 examples, made by 77 different manufacturers.

 Personal sensors can empower individuals and communities to better understand their exposure environments and risks from air pollution.
 For example, a research group led by William Griswold at UCSD handed out portable air pollution sensors to 16 commuters, and found "urban valleys" where buildings trapped pollution.
 The group also found that passengers in buses have higher exposures than those in cars.

 Small-scale static pollution monitoring

 An EkoSłupek air pollution sensor in Poland.
 The green light indicates good nearby air quality.

 Unlike low-cost monitors, which are carried from place to place, static monitors continuously sample and measure the air quality in a particular, urban location.
 Public places such as busy railroad stations sometimes have active air quality monitors permanently fixed alongside platforms to measure levels of nitrogen dioxide and other pollutants.
 Some static monitors are designed to give immediate feedback on local air quality.
 In Poland, EkoSłupek air monitors measure a range of pollutant gases and particulates and have small lamps on top that change colour from red to green to signal how healthy the air is nearby.

+The increasing adoption of Internet of Things (IoT)-based air quality sensors has expanded the use of continuous, real-time monitoring in occupational and industrial environments.
+These systems can simultaneously measure particulate matter (PM_{1.0}, PM_{2.5}, and PM_{10}) together with gaseous pollutants such as carbon dioxide, formaldehyde, and total volatile organic compounds (TVOCs), enabling the identification of pollution hotspots and supporting workplace exposure assessment and emission control strategies.
+A study conducted in industrial facilities in Tungurahua, Ecuador, demonstrated the effectiveness of IoT-based monitoring for detecting differences in pollutant concentrations across industrial sectors, highlighting its value as a tool for protecting workers' health and improving environmental management.